-In some cases, before discharging the wastewater into water bodies, biological pre-treatment or additional treatment of industrial wastewater is applied, including treatment in bio-pounds, filtration fields, etc. In such cases, the removal of contaminants occurs in conditions close to the natural ones and is less intense than the aeration at the central treatment plants.
+In some cases, before wastewater discharging into water bodies, biological pre-treatment or additional treatment of industrial wastewater is applied, including treatment in bio-pounds, filtration fields, etc. Removal of contaminants in such cases occurs in conditions close to natural, and are less intensive, compared to aeration at central treatment plants.

-Estimation of methane and nitrous oxide emissions from treatment of industrial waste water was made in accordance with the procedure set out in the research paper: "Study of methane and nitrous oxide emissions from waste water treatment and development of methods to determine national emission factors", 2012 [24].
+Estimation of methane and nitrous oxide emissions from treatment of industrial wastewater was made in accordance with the procedure set out in the research paper: "Study of methane and nitrous oxide emissions from waste water treatment and development of methods to determine national emission factors", 2012 [29].

-Methane emissions from industrial sewage treatment were determined under formula [24]:
+Methane emissions from industrial sewage treatment were determined under formula [29]:

-$$E{CH4,j} = \sum{k} M{COD,j} \times F{anaer,j,k} \times B_0, \tag{7.25}$$ where $M{COD,j}$ - total amount of organic component (COD) in the j type industry wastewater, kt;
+$$E{CH4,j} = \sum{k} M{COD,j} \times F{anaer,j,k} \times B_0, \qquad (7.25)$$ where $M{COD,j}$ - total amount of organic component (COD) in the j type industry wastewater, kt;